 Depending on the manufacturer, an eiderdown duvet can be washable, but evaluate your own knowledge and technical equipment.
 The cost of professional cleaning is probably worth your peace of mind.
 Additionally, please keep in mind that owing to its self-cleaning power, an eiderdown duvet rarely, if ever needs to be washed.
 It is generally sufficient to shake and ventilate daily to restore the micro-air chambers.

 How often does a down duvet have to be washed?

 During the process of quality control steps are taken to ensure that the down is free from chemical or physical foreign bodies and also that it carries the optimum residual fat content.
 As a result, down does not absorb long-term odours.
 Together with the antibacterial effect, down therefore has a natural protection against odour formation or against the accumulation of foreign substances.

-As a result of these natural properties of both down and eiderdown duvets need to be washed quite rarely (we recommend every 3-5 years).
-In addition, the high-quality down-proof and breathable ticking protects the filling of your duvet.
+As a result of these natural properties, both down and eiderdown duvets need to be washed quite rarely (we recommend every 3-5 years).
+In addition, the high-quality down-proof and breathable outer fabric protects the filling of your duvet.
 The third layer of protection is your bed linen and by regularly cleaning this, you also protect the duvet.

 Down pillows wash and care

 Down pillowsare basically smaller versions of down duvets, but they suffer more strain.
 Therefore we suggest washing them every year.